About The Course

 Are you a PADI®Professional who wants to become more aware of individual considerations when working with people who have physical or mental challenges?

 PADI Professionals have a long and successful history of working with divers with disabilities.
 PADI's approach to diver education is (and always has been) inclusive: Everyone who meets a course's prerequisites is welcome to enroll.
 The PADI Adaptive Techniques Specialty course builds on that foundation by enhancing the training PADI Professionals receive, and preparing them for student-centered and prescriptive approaches when adapting techniques to meet diver needs.

-Our experiences and courses require a minimum level of health and fitness.
+Scuba diving requires a minimum level of health and fitness.
 Chronic health conditions, certain medications and/or recent surgery may require you to get written approval from a physician before diving.

 Avoid disappointment, download and review the Diver Medical form to ensure you won’t need a physician’s approval to dive before enrolling in a scuba course.
 Instructors, divemasters and dive shop staff are not physicians and should not be asked for medical advice; only medical professionals can give medical clearance to dive.